 The fellowship aims to provide you with the ability to:

-- Integrate a broad knowledge base of disease process and treatment, and spiritual and cultural diversity needs to enhance education to patients and families
+- Integrate a broad knowledge base of disease process and treatment as well as spiritual and cultural diversity needs to enhance education to patients and families

 - Develop effective communication and presentation skills